HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - The Algorithms and Principles of Non-photorealistic Graphics - Artistic Rendering and Cartoon Animation
 - Digital Character Development - Theory and Practice
 - 3D Graphics Rendering Cookbook - A comprehensive guide to exploring rendering algorithms in modern OpenGL and Vulkan
+- Tricks of the 3D Game Programming Gurus - Advanced 3D Graphics and Rasterization